Hard Target 2: Reception

+Critical response

 Hard Target 2 received a polarized reception, depending largely on whether it was viewed as a companion piece to the 1993 theatrical release, or as a standalone product.

 Rob Hunter of Slashfilm said "[t]he action is less effective overall, but worse, it fails to even approach the original's absolute bonkers execution [...]
 The addition of CG hurts as well, [...] and [the] female sidekick's subplot does little but drag the film down."
 Tyler Foster of DVD Talk rated it one out of five and wrote, "[a]s mindless entertainment, all Reine and screenwriters Matt Harvey and Dominic Morgan really need is some consistency, but none of them seem to care."
 Joblo.com rated the film a five out of ten, and described it as "a disappointment".

 Martin Liebman of Blu-ray.com was moderately positive.
 Although he complained that the film was similar to Reiné's recent The Condemned 2, he acknowledged that the Dutchman "knows his way around these movies and proves more than capable of delivering a slick, sleek, and hard-hitting experience."
 Outlaw Vern wrote that "it’s hard to completely avoid comparing this to Hard Target, a movie [...] that was made with four times the budget [...] by one of the greatest action directors who ever lived", but added "[w]hether or not it’s worthy of the Hard Target title, it’s another respectable entry in the Adkins catalog".

 Matthew Hartman of HighDef Digest enjoyed the film, saying that while he "thoroughly expected to hate Hard Target 2", it proved to be "a must see film for action and martial arts fans featuring Adkins in incredible fight scenes."
 Sean Radican of MMA Torch was most enthusiastic, writing that "director Roel Reiné deserves a ton of credit for making this film look as good as it does", while he praised Adkins' "sympathetic character and a fantastic cast of villains surrounding him".
 He rated it an eight out of ten.